 Include the new colleague from the start in the mission, vision, and values of the organization.
 What goals are pursued, what is considered important and what are ‘our’ ways?
 Giving clarity about the ‘Why‘ of the company provides guidance and makes a smooth integration a lot easier.

-Tip: Before someone starts at your organization, share a video via the onboarding app, in which you share everything about the history, mission, vision, and values.
+Tip: Before someone starts at your organization, share a video via the employee onboarding app, in which you share everything about the history, mission, vision, and values.

 We all realized it during the lockdown period: a good connection with colleagues is essential.
-It is precisely the informal contacts that make you genuinely feel part of an organization.
+The informal contacts make you genuinely feel part of an organization.
 With a social and collegial relationship, collaboration is much easier and more effective.

 5. Check back